louislivi/SMProxy/docs/en/README.md

           "host": "<REQUIRED> Master database server hosts (write-only).
 Use [] if more than one.", "port": "<REQUIRED> Master database server port.",
           "timeout": "<REQUIRED> Connect timeout.",
-          "account": "<REQUIRED> Account name, should be one in accounts above."
+          "account": "<REQUIRED> Account name, should be one in accounts above.", "maxConns": "<OVERRIDE> Look at databases.",
+          "maxSpareConns": "<OVERRIDE> Look at databases.",
+          "startConns": "<OVERRIDE> Look at databases.",
+          "maxSpareExp": "<OVERRIDE> Look at databases."
         },
         "read": {
           "host": "<OPTIONAL> Slave database server hosts (read-only).
 Use [] if more than one.", "port": "<OPTIONAL> Slave database server port.",
           "timeout": "<OPTIONAL> Connect timeout.",
-          "account": "<OPTIONAL> Account name, should be one in accounts above."
+          "account": "<OPTIONAL> Account name, should be one in accounts above.", "maxConns": "<OVERRIDE> Look at databases.",
+          "maxSpareConns": "<OVERRIDE> Look at databases.",
+          "startConns": "<OVERRIDE> Look at databases.",
+          "maxSpareExp": "<OVERRIDE> Look at databases."
         }
       },
       "...": "<REQUIRED> At least one.
 Connection name will be used in databases below."